capturethenarrative/capturethenarrative.github.io/setting.md

 **Style:** Outspoken reformer
 **Legit Social handle:** @victor_hawthorne **Promises:**
-- 💰 Progressive taxes to fund free tertiary education and vocational grants
+- 💰 Free college and job training, funded by progressive taxes
-- 🌱 Aggressive climate action through carbon taxes and an end to offshore drilling
+- 🌱 Carbon taxes and a ban on offshore drilling
-- 🔒 Reforming police and military spending, increasing oversight and reinvestment in community programs
+- 🔒 Police and military reform, focusing on more community investment
-- 🔨 Dismantling Kingston’s "oligarchic" power structures
-**Persona:** A passionate, relentless voice for the people.
+- 🔨 Dismantling Kingston’s “oligarchic” power structures **Persona:** A passionate, relentless voice for the people.

 ---